PraveenMut/portfolio-project/README.md

 ## Key events in the development of the Internet

 ## The fundamentals of the Internet

+At its core, the Internet is a set of interconnected networks that connect a computer with another in a mesh-based form.

 ## Impact of the Internet to the world